kabeep/yeareport/README.md

   yeareport add -d 2024-01-01               Output all logs from `2024-01-01` to today, default to last_year-01-01 yeareport add -o                          If the project in the current working directory already exists in the print queue, the program will decide to throw an exception/overwrite based on the `--overwrite` parameter yeareport print -p                        When this item exists, the second-level title will output: ## {commit-type-emoji} {commit-type}
-  yeareport print --type-first              The final markdown output will be sectioned as `Project > Commit Type > List` yeareport print --type-first              The final markdown output will be sectioned as `Commit Type > Project > List`, incompatible with the --type-only parameter yeareport print --type-only               The final markdown will only output the matched type of commit and be sectioned as `Project > List`, incompatible with the `--pretty` parameter yeareport add -n zhangzixin -d 2023-01-28 && yeareport ptr -p --type-first
-                                            The commit log of the output zhangzixin from 2023-01-28 to today is markdown and divided into the User/Downloads directory as Commit Type > Project > List
 ```

 ## 🤝 Contribution